Dip-Ghosh/Dip-Ghosh/README.md

 ### Hey there 👋

-- This is Dip from Bangladesh, a Full-stack engineer, creative coder and self-proclaimed    designer who specializes in front-end and Backend development.
-I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+## This is Dip from Bangladesh, Full-stack engineer, creative coder  who specializes in front-end and Backend development.I am also an open-source enthusiast and maintainer.
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals:
    - Contribute more to Open Source projects.